-The humble sweet potato is an easy-to-find addition to your diet that is a rich source of beta carotene, complex carbohydrates, fibre, vitamin C and beta-carotenes.
+The humble sweet potato is an easy-to-find addition to your diet that is a rich source of beta-carotene, complex carbohydrates, fiber, vitamin C.

 How to Make Sweet Potato Hummus

-- 1 medium size, organic sweet potato (purple if available, or traditional orange-fleshed)
+- 1 medium sweet potato organic (purple if available, or traditional orange-fleshed)

-- 1/3 cup organic extra virgin olive oil
+- 1/3 cup olive oil extra virgin, organic

 - Sea salt and black pepper to taste

 - Wash the sweet potato under running cool water.
 Cut it in half, lengthwise, then cut each half into 3 lengthwise slices, and cut across these slices horizontally to produce approximately 1/2 inch pieces.

 - Transfer the sweet potato pieces to the steamer basket for your double boiler or place them on a steamer rack inserted into any medium sized pot.

 - Fill the lower pot of your double boiler or a medium sized pot halfway full with water.

 - Transfer to your stove top, turn the burner up to high heat, and steam the sweet potato pieces until soft, about 15 minutes.